 Tesla’s decision to diversify its range away from the motor industry is strategically crucial.
 The revenue generated by Tesla has been consistently high since flotation in 2010 however profit hasn’t reflected that.
 Large competition with well-established companies in the automotive arena and new self-generation incentives from the State of Californian likely contributed to Tesla’s impression that the energy storage industry is a short-term solution.

 AlphaESS has, since its inception in 2012, produced and distributed Energy Storage Solutions for Photovoltaic systems.
-Currently operating in Europe and Australia AlphaESS has built up a quality reputation with customers and within the industry being nominated for [insert nomination here].
+Currently operating in Europe and Australia AlphaESS has built up a quality reputation with customers and within the industry being nominated for ees AWARD finalist before Intersolar Exhibition in Munich this June.
 As such at AlphaESS we feel qualified and obligated to comment on changes in the industry landscape.

 At first look, the design of Tesla’s PowerWall is very appealing.
 With the use of high energy density batteries the PowerWall has been made very compact.
 The wall mount design offers obvious advantages in situations of limited floor space.